 iOS 7 provides powerful new ways to configure and deploy devices across institutions and features to help schools purchase, distribute and manage apps with ease.
 App Store license management, seamless enrollment in mobile device management (MDM) and single sign on are just some of the capabilities in iOS 7 that make it ideal for education.

-The App Store Volume Purchase Program now offers institutions the ability to assign apps to users while keeping full ownership and control over app licenses.
-Institutions purchase app licenses through the VPP website, and can use their MDM solution to assign apps to students, faculty, and staff over the air.
-Students can enroll with their personal Apple IDs without providing it to their institution, and apps are placed in their purchase history for self-service download, or are installed automatically via MDM.
+The Volume Purchase Program (VPP) for Education now offers institutions the ability to assign apps to users while retaining ownership and control.
+Institutions purchase apps through the VPP store, and can use their MDM solution to assign apps to users over the air.
+Users can enroll with their personal Apple IDs without providing it to their institution, and apps are placed in their purchase history for self-service download, or are installed automatically via MDM.
 Apps can be revoked at any time and reassigned to other students.
 In addition to iOS apps, VPP now also supports the purchase of Mac apps and even books, so students can be provided all the tools they need to get their work done.

 New MDM options.